mnikander/lab/0008-datalog-exercises/readme.md

 - learn to embed Racket-Datalog inside of Racket programs, so I can do stratification
 - try computing SSA dominance-frontiers in a control flow graph to practice the algorithm (requires stratified negation)
 - try out Souffle or Dataflow for the extra features they have
+- try implementing a naive or semi-naive Datalog engine from scratch, as described [here](https://kmicinski.com/cis700-f23/projects/2)

 ---
 **Copyright (c) 2025 Marco Nikander**